 We are subject to CLIA, a federal law that regulates clinical laboratories that perform testing on specimens derived from humans for the purpose of providing information for the diagnosis, prevention or treatment of disease.
 CLIA regulations mandate specific personnel qualifications, facilities administration, quality systems, inspections, and proficiency testing.
-CLIA certification is also required for us to be eligible to bill state and federal healthcare programs, as well as many private third-party payers.
+CLIA certification is also required for us to be eligible to bill state and federal healthcare programs, as well as many private thirdparty payers.
 To renew these certifications, we are subject to survey and inspection every two years.
 Moreover, CLIA inspectors may conduct random inspections of our clinical reference laboratories.
-If we fail to maintain CLIA certificates in our South San Francisco, California, San Diego, California, Austin, Texas, Marseille, France or Richmond, Virginia laboratory locations, we would be unable to bill for services provided by state and federal healthcare programs, as well as many private third-party payers, which may have an adverse effect on our business, financial condition and results of operations.
+If we fail to maintain CLIA certificates in our South San Francisco, California, San Diego, California, Austin, Texas or Richmond, Virginia laboratory locations, we would be unable to bill for services provided by state and federal healthcare programs, as well as many private third-party payers, which may have an adverse effect on our business, financial condition and results of operations.

 We are also required to maintain state licenses to conduct testing in our laboratories.
 California, New York, and Texas, among other states' laws, require that we maintain a license and comply with state regulation as a clinical laboratory.
 Other states may have similar requirements or may adopt similar requirements in the future.
 In addition, all of our clinical laboratories are required to be licensed on a test-specific basis by New York.
-We have received approval for the Afirma, Decipher Prostate, Percepta, Envisia and Decipher Bladder tests, and will be seeking approval for the Immunoscore test.
+We have received approval for the Afirma, Decipher Prostate, Envisia and Decipher Bladder tests.
 We will be required to obtain approval for other tests we may offer in the future.
-If we were to lose our CLIA certificate or California license for our South San Francisco, San Diego, or Richmond laboratories, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our molecular tests, which would eliminate our primary source of revenue and harm our business.
-If we fail to meet the state licensing requirements for our Austin laboratory, whether as a result of revocation, suspension, limitation or otherwise, which could result in a delay in processing tests during that transition and increased costs.
-If we were to lose our CLIA certificate for our Marseille or Richmond laboratories, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our Immunoscore test.
+If we were to lose our CLIA certificate or California license for our South San Francisco or San Diego laboratories, whether as a result of revocation, suspension, limitation or otherwise, we would no longer be able to perform our molecular tests, which would eliminate our primary source of revenue and harm our business.
+If we fail to meet the state licensing requirements for our Austin laboratory, whether as a result of revocation, suspension, limitation and increased costs.
 If we were to lose our licenses issued by New York or by other states where we are required to hold licenses, we would not be able to test specimens from those states.
-New tests we may develop may be subject to new approvals by regulatory bodies such as New York State, and we may not be able to offer our new tests until such approvals are received.
+New tests we may develop may be subject to new approvals by regulatory bodies such as the New York State Department of Health, and we may not be able to offer our new tests until such approvals are received.